 North Carolina’s Camp Lejeune is lauded as the largest Marine Corps Base on the east coast.
 Countless service members, their families and civilians who lived and worked at North Carolina’s Camp Lejeune training facility between Aug.
 1, 1953 and Dec.
 31, 1987 may have been exposed to toxic water sources that are believed to cause birth defects, cancer and other life-altering diseases.

-Congress is pursuing legislation that would allow people who suffered effects after being exposed to toxic water on the base for at least 30 days to seek compensation for harms the VA declined to cover.
+A new federal law allows people who suffered negative health effects after being exposed to toxic water on the base for at least 30 days to seek compensation for harms the VA or the Department of the Navy previously declined to cover.
 If you believe you were affected, we can help.

 Contact a toxic exposure attorney